-The information provided in this PDS is general information only and does not take account of your individual objectives, financial or taxation situation or needs.
+The information provided in this PDS and other documents incorporated by reference is general information only and does not take account of your individual objectives, financial or taxation situation or needs.
 You should assess whether the product is appropriate for you and/or consider obtaining financial advice relevant to your personal circumstances before investing.